mkowalc/PageObjectPattern/README.md

 6. run your tests with `python runtests.py`

-Foregoing steps are necessary to run this code, as this is just an example.
+#### If you want to try this code, just change FirefoxBinary path and type `python runtests.py` in prompt - it'll "test" few of W3.org functionalities.

 #### Examples: